 On the go and don’t want to carry around a thermos of Ginger Tea with Licorice Root like my boys did when they were little?
 Grab yourself Beekeeper’s Naturals propolis throat spray.

 I love keeping this immune support in my pocket!
-Beekeeper’s antioxidant-rich formula is a bodyguard in a bottle that provides germ-fighting, scratchy throat rescue.
+Beekeeper’s antioxidant-rich formula is a bodyguard in a bottle that provides germ fighting, scratchy throat rescue.

 According to one of my favorite books, The Way of Herbs, by Michael Tierra, ginger is of great benefit to the stomach and other mucosal membranes and may be taken alone or with other herbs to enhance its effectiveness.
-Given its anti-bacterial and anti-viral properties, ginger is a fantastic remedy for a sore throat.

 Ginger tea has several health benefits that include: